ProLint/prolint2/docs/index.rst

 .. end-badges

-ProLint2 calculates distance-based lipid-protein interactions from molecular dynamics trajectories of membrane protein systems.
+ProLint2 is an efficient and user-friendly framework for the automated analysis and interactive visualization of distance-based lipid-protein interactions from molecular dynamics simulations.

 .. ..  figure:: _static/logo.png
 ..     :align: center